Iconiq2/WD-HANDS-ON-2-SUNGA/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project - Multiple Page Interface
-- Whats the purpose
+- Whats the purpose - To practice my skills
-- What are key components
+- What are key components - Functionalities of a multi-page/one-page website
-- What technology used and how it is used
+- What technology used and how it is used - CSS and HTML

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- Multi-Page Website
-- Parallax transition
-- Transactional
+- One-Page Website

 ### Technology
 <!-- TODO: List of Technology Used -->